AditiJalaj/fotogram/README.md

-Checkout Fotogram-  photo respository built with ReactJS, React Custom Hooks for reusability, Firebase for Firestore (realtime database), Storage and User Auth, Framer Motion for Animations.
+ Fotogram- A Photo respository built with ReactJS and Firebase that let's users sign in and upload/view/delete photos.

 Features
 1. Upload Photo with Storage